nikoally/pages/cooling.md

 ### More Resources

-Check out this video by Mike Muller going in-depth about chillers.
+Check out this video by Mike Muller going in-depth about chillers:

 {% include youtube.html id="MIptjpNytso" %}

+Check out this video about how chillers operate:

+{% include youtube.html id="gYcNDT1d30k" %}

 ## Cooling Towers